MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      qform matrix.
 The default is to use the sform matrix;
      set to 0 / false to override and instead use the qform.

+.. option:: NPYFloatMaxSavePrecision

+    *default: 64*

+     When exporting floating-point data to NumPy .npy format, do not use a precision any greater than this value in bits (used to minimise file size).
+Must be equal to either 16, 32 or 64.

 .. option:: NeedOpenGLCoreProfile

     *default: 1 (true)*